sagodev/fragua/README.md

 The `Environment` is the central orchestrator of the system.
 It is responsible for:

-- Initializing the **Warehouse**
+- Initializing and managing the **Warehouse**
 - Managing action contexts: `extract`, `transform`, `load`
 - Registering and resolving all components
 - Enforcing security and execution boundaries
 - Providing a unified API for component lifecycle management
-- Exposing a structured summary of the runtime state
+- Exposing structured runtime summaries

 Multiple environments can coexist, each representing a separate pipeline, experiment, or workflow.

 ---

 ## Unified Component Management

 All components in Fragua are managed through a **single, unified CRUD API** exposed by the Environment.

-Components are always resolved by:
+Components are resolved by:

 - **Action** (`extract`, `transform`, `load`)
-- **Component type** (`agent`, `params`, `function`, `style`)
+- **Component type** (`agent`, `function`, `style`)

-This applies consistently to all operations:

-- Create
-- Read
-- Update
+This unified approach:

-- Delete
+- Avoids duplicated logic

-This design avoids duplicated logic, reduces coupling, and guarantees consistent behavior across the system.
+- Reduces coupling between modules
+- Guarantees consistent runtime behavior

 ---